 Migraines and Headaches

 Migraines are a primary headache disorder that is known to cause intense throbbing in one particular area that can vary in intensity.
-Triggers for migraines can include hormonal changes, certain foods and drinks, stress, and exercise.
+Triggers for migraine can include hormonal changes, certain foods and drinks, stress, and exercise.
+Attacks are often accompanied by one or more of the following disabling symptoms: visual disturbances, nausea, vomiting, dizziness, extreme sensitivity to sound, light, touch and smell, and tingling or numbness in the extremities or face.

 Facts about Migraines and Headaches